- Teachers are the fundamentals of building the literate class of any nation.

 How is the work culture in your arena?

-The work culture is cooperative, and substitutions are available at most of the times in case of emergencies.
+The work culture in the Teaching Profession is cooperative, and substitutions are available at most of the times in case of emergencies.
 But there is a touch of politics at few places.
 At times, there is political interference in government affiliated schools and the management is involved in the functioning of non-affiliated government schools.

 Given another choice, what would you do differently as far as your professional selections are concerned?